coquereau/coquereau.github.io/_pages/about.md

 These analyses deploy across different scales and quantities: the Atlantic Meridional Overturning Circulation, surface air temperature and precipitation at a global scale, El Niño-Southern Oscillation, etc.

-I'm also interested in methodological questions related to ergodicity, the use of ensemble simulations, and space statistics vs. time statistics, among many others.
+I'm also interested in methodological questions related to ergodicity, the use of ensemble simulations, and ensemble statistics vs. time statistics, among many others.

 This work is currently the object of a PhD thesis under the supervision Florian Sévellec, Thierry Huck, and Joël Hirschi (NOCS).